Galactic dynamics in the presence of scalaron: A perspective from $\boldsymbol{f(R)}$ gravity: Introduction

 A range of studies have been undertaken to investigate the scalaron as an alternative to DM and DE in MTGs.
 Especially, the effectiveness of chameleonically viable $f(R)$ models in mimicking the DM component of the Universe was explored at different scales.
 Ref.~\cite{2018_verma} has explained the DM problem in chameleon $f(R)$ gravity by considering a model of the from $f(R) = R^{(1+\delta)}/R^\delta_c$ and suggested that behaviour of the scalaron derived from this model makes it suitable to mimic as DM.
 The study of DM taking into account the screening mechanism in the Starobinsky model is addressed in Ref.~\cite{2017_katsu}.
 This study has analysed three different possible ways for revealing light scalaron to be a DM candidate and also estimated its lifetime by investigating the coupling between the scalaron and standard model particles.
-Refs.~\cite{2018_kat,2021_Nashiba} have illustrated DM based on chameleonic features of scalaon.
-It is suggested in Ref.~\cite{2021_Nashiba} that the mass of the scalaron can be found to be close to the mass of ultralight axions, so it can be treated as a mimicking DM candidate.
+Refs.~\cite{2018_kat,2021_Nashiba} have illustrated DM based on chameleonic features of scalaron.
+It is suggested in Ref.~\cite{2021_Nashiba} that the mass of the scalaron can be found to be close to the mass of ultralight axions so that it can mimic DM candidate.
 Refs.~\cite{2012_Burikham} investigated the effects of a chameleon scalar field on rotation curves of certain late-type low surface brightness (LSB) galaxies and observed a cuspier rotation curve for each galaxy.
 Some other investigations \cite{2012_mann,2021_Shtanov,2018_Naik,2020_Li,2006_brown} have been conducted by analyzing the chameleon scalar field to address DM issues.
+In addition to the dark matter and dark energy issues, multiple investigations such as exploration of black hole properties \cite{2023_Falco}, determination of the gravitational wave echo frequencies emitted by ultra-compact objects like strange stars \cite{2022_Bora} etc.~have been performed in $f(R)$ gravity that will enable to test the predictions of this theory with observations.
 These works have motivated us to consider a study for the explanation of this exotic matter component by exploring the chameleonic behaviour of a recently introduced $f(R)$ gravity model \cite{2020_dhruba,2022_dhruba}.
-Specifically, in this study, we intend to check the chameleonic viability of this model of $f(R)$ gravity by examining the characteristics of its scalar degree of freedom (scalaron).
-Our principal focus of this study is to investigate the impact of scalaron on galactic dynamics taking into consideration of chameleon mechanism via conformal transformation in metric $f(R)$ gravity theory.
-With this objective, we first derive field equations of metric $f(R)$ gravity.
+Specifically, in this study, we intend to check the chameleonic viability of this model of $f(R)$ gravity by examining the characteristics of its scalar degree of freedom (scalaron) as no chameleonic study has been performed with this specific model till now.
+The principal focus of this work is to investigate the impact of scalaron on galactic dynamics taking into consideration of chameleon mechanism via conformal transformation in metric $f(R)$ gravity theory, utilizing this new model within this gravitational theory.
+With this objective, we first present field equations of metric $f(R)$ gravity.
 Then by conformal transformation, the fourth-order equations generated by the theory are simplified to second-order equations through the introduction of a scalar field that shows chameleonic features.
 We study this feature of the field shown by the model with a correction of the singularity problem usually suffered by $f(R)$ gravity models \cite{2021_Nashiba}.
 The singularity correction makes scalaron reasonably light in denser regions, such as in the galactic center, which may mitigate the suppression of the field due to its induced force.
 Using the singularity corrected model, we obtain rotational velocity with scalaron contribution term for test particles moving around galaxies in stable circular orbits.
 The rotation curves thus predicted by the theory are then fitted with observations of some samples of high surface brightness (HSB), LSB and dwarf galaxies, and achieve well-fitted rotation curves almost for all sample galaxies.